daneroo/go-ted1k/README.md

  CREATE DATABASE ted;
 ```

-The commands should setup the tables etc...
+The commands (pump,subscribe) should setup the tables etc...
 So this should not be necessary anymore:

 ```sql